Glasgow graduation ceremonies

 Transnational and partner graduation ceremonies

 Caledonian College of Engineering in Oman - TBC

 Glasgow summer graduation schedule

-For details of each programme graduating, download the full Summer Schedule Glasgow 2018 in PDF format.
+The full schedule, with details of each programme graduating, is available here: Summer Schedule Glasgow 2019

 Graduation dates are normally confirmed 5 years in advance and will not normally be changed at short notice.
 However, in the unlikely event that the graduation ceremony be postponed or cancelled for any reason, the University will endeavour to communicate this on its website and by contacting attending students.
 Under no circumstances shall the University be liable for any actual or alleged loss by the ticket holder or another arising from the cancellation or postponement of the event; this includes but is not limited to travel, accommodation and subsistence costs or any loss of business or earnings.